-The Vast Sea is an enormous ocean, approximately about 8,000 miles wide at the equator, between eastern Tarrona and western Celaphania.
+The Vast Sea is an enormous ocean, approximately 8,000 miles wide at the equator, between eastern Tarrona and western Celaphania.
 It has long been considered uncrossable by naval ships and airships alike due to its tremendous width, ferocious hurricanes, and lack of charted islands.
-Although today’s modern steamships and airships could make the attempt, there is little need to do so.
-With trade routes firmly established between Tarrona and Celaphania across the Sea of Isles, there is no economic need to risk charting routes across the Vast Sea.
+Although today’s modern steamships and airships could make the attempt, there is incentive.
+With trade routes firmly established between Tarrona and Celaphania across the Sea of Isles, there is no economic or military reason to risk charting routes across the Vast Sea.

 Continent of Megonia

 The Frozen Continent, in the south antarctic region, remains the largest unexplored landmass in the world.
 It is too cold for the establishment of permanent settlements, but a few whaler camps can be found along its northernmost peninsula during the summer seasons.
-An occasional explorer may venture deeper into this frozen land seeking mythical artifacts and lost civilizations, and many who return claim to have seen great cities and awesome ruins frozen in the great glaciers.
-This has led some scholars to believe that the world may have been warmer at one time, or possibly that the continents may have once been further north, but such rumors of ancient frozen cities remain unsubstantiated.
+An occasional explorer may venture deeper into this frozen land seeking mythical artifacts and lost civilizations, and many who return claim to have seen great cities and awesome ruins frozen in the glaciers.
+This has led some scholars to believe that the world may have been warmer at one time, or possibly that the continent may have once been further north.
+Others believe these ruins may be the remains of ancient Maradian outposts.